 - Click Turn on daily export.

-- Copy the S3 bucket path and credentials to a secure location as it is only displayed once.
+- Copy the S3 bucket path and credentials to a secure location.
+Note that it's only displayed once.

 Lost your credentials?